epfl-lara/stainless/core/src/sphinx/installation.rst

 4. After modifying the build, type ``reload`` if inside the sbt interactive shell.
 From now on, when executing ``compile`` on a module where the ``StainlessPlugin`` is enabled, stainless will check your Scala code and report errors in the shell (just like any other error that would be reported during compilation).

 That's all there is to it.
-However, the ``sbt-stainless`` plugin currently has the following limitations you should know about:
+However, the ``sbt-stainless`` plugin is a more recent addition to stainless compared to command-line script.
+It has seen less testing in the field and currently has the following limitations:

 * No incremental compilation support.
 All sources (included the stainless-library sources) are recompiled at every ``compile`` execution.ub

-* The plugin only supports vanilla Scala.
+* The plugin *does not* support Scala 3 (dotty).
 To track sbt support in dotty you can follow `issue #178 <https://github.com/epfl-lara/stainless/issues/178>`_.

 Also, note that the plugin offers a ``stainlessIsEnabled`` setting that can help experimenting with stainless.
 The ``stainlessIsEnabled`` setting is set to ``true`` by default, but you can flip the flag to false by typing ``set every stainlessIsEnabled := false`` while inside the sbt interactive shell.